AbeofSpade/My-Portfolio-Website/notes.md

 - Add drop down function to navigation bar
 - Add a self portrait
 - Add programming languages images
-- Add a portfolio section
+- Add a portfolio section with image previews
 - Add social links
-- Change Abe to 2 different colors
+- Change Abe to 2 different colors with animation
 - Figure out how to box the languages
 - Reverse the navbar